Chewwwww/Chewwwww.github.io/_pages/about.md

 Hello!
 My name is Chi-Hao Wu.
 I am currently a PhD student working under the guidance of Dr. Jacob Bedrossian; before, I was a master student of Dr. Ting-Li Chen in Taiwan.

 I am interested in random dynamical systems (RDS), PDE and Monte Carlo Markov Chain (MCMC).
-Please see [projects](chewwwww.github.io/projects) for more information about my research.
+Please see [projects](chewwwww.github.io/projects) for more information.

 % Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.